pulumi/terraform-provider-google-beta/website/docs/r/dns_record_set.markdown

 * `name` - (Required) The DNS name this record set will apply to.

 * `rrdatas` - (Required) The string data for the records in this record set whose meaning depends on the DNS type.
 For TXT record, if the string data contains spaces, add surrounding `\"` if you don't want your string to get split on spaces.
-To specify a single record value longer than 255 characters such as a TXT record for DKIM, add `\"\"` inside the Terraform configuration string (e.g. `"first255characters\"\"morecharacters"`).
+To specify a single record value longer than 255 characters such as a TXT record for DKIM, add `\"\"` inside this provider's configuration string (e.g. `"first255characters\"\"morecharacters"`).

 * `ttl` - (Required) The time-to-live of this record set (seconds).